jackgray/narc_arch/docs/source/database.rst

 MinIO S3 Select API
 --------------------
-Used primarily for the storage of files as opposed to tabular data, (i.e. MRI, EEG)
+Used primarily for the storage of files as opposed to tabular data, (i.e. MRI, EEG).

-If desired, however, CSV or JSON data files can be directly queried using MinIO's s3 select API
+If desired, however, CSV or JSON data files can be directly queried using MinIO's s3 select API.

 Tabular data within CSVs can be selected with SQL-like queries.
 For example, data could be aggregated accross multiple CSV files, satisfying a